 Why does the fuel need to be compressed?

+A compressed fuel mixture releases more energy when ignited than a non-compressed mixture.
 And since engine efficiency is a desired characteristic, both from a power and an emissions perspective, it only makes sense to compress the fuel mixture.

 Compression Ratio Explained